Skip to content

 docker pull ghcr.io/shopware/docker-dev:php8.3-node24-caddy

-If you skip this step, Docker will automatically download the image during project creation.
-That’s normal, but pre-pulling makes the process cleaner and enables you to avoid waiting for large image downloads.
+If this step is skipped, Docker automatically downloads the image during project creation.
+Pre-pulling can make the process cleaner and help avoid waiting for large image downloads.

-Create a new empty directory and navigate to it:
+Create an empty directory for your project and navigate to it:

 bash